 Eye tracking reflects the user's visual attention and gaze direction [20], recorded from cameras or glasses that capture the movement of the eyes and pupils and processed by using methods such as gaze fixation, gaze switching, or gaze estimation to decode the user's intention [12,21].
 Gaze fixation is used when the user is looking at a specific target for a certain amount of time and activating a corresponding hand gesture [22,23].
 Gaze switching is a method adopted when the user is shifting their gaze from one target to another and activating a corresponding transition between hand gestures [24].
-Gaze estimation involves estimating the 3D position and orientation of the user's gaze and mapping it to the 3D position and orientation for the user's gaze and mapping it to the 3D position and orientation hand [21].
+Gaze estimation involves estimating the 3D position and orientation of the user's gaze and mapping it to the 3D position and orientation of the prosthetic hand [21].